 I like to explain DNS servers in terms of “Phone directories of the internet”.
 That's what it basically is.
 Just like in a phone directory there's the name of the person on the left side and his number on the right.

-So when we type in Knowledgecage.com, it's the DNS which looks up in it's directory and then connects the URL to it's IP addresses which is how we are able to access the websites.
+So when we type in Knowledgecage.com, it's the DNS that looks up in its directory and then connects the URL to its IP addresses which are how we are able to access the websites.

 How to Fix Dns Server Not Responding?

 Now there are quite a number of reasons why this might be happening, so I'll just list out the most common solutions to the problem and that should help you fix your DNS server not responding issue.

 We will try to determine the point of origin for the problem, see where exactly the problem is happening and then solve it.

 The most probable cause of this issue is that your internet connection isn't really connected.
 So all you've got to do is, verify the connection.

 Let's say if you're on a Wi-fi connection, just connect another device to the wifi and see if it works.
 Or if you're on broadband, try accessing the other machines on the same connection.

 If you're able to connect to the internet in both cases, then move on to the next section.
 If you're unable to connect to the internet on any one device, it means there are connection issues with that device and you need to fix that.
 (Now the issue might be a hundred things, so it really depends on the situation.)